When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

 39. Learn how to present the right image

-When you put together your own brand, consider how you'd like to come across to other businesses.
+When you put together your brand, consider how you'd like to come across to other businesses.
 Do you want to be seen as friendly?
 Professional?
 Corporate?
 Consider your image at all times and make sure this is reflected across everything you do from your Twitter profile to your website and marketing materials.
-How people perceive you can really make a difference.
+How people perceive you can make a difference.

 40. Be creative